clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 #### 3.3.1 Summary Results

-The summary results file is written to results.csv and contains a brief summary of test SCVP client execution.
-It includes friendly name for a test, the expected result, an indication of expected result achieved and an indication of profile conformance evaluation.
+The summary results file is written to `results.csv` and contains a brief summary of test SCVP client execution.
+It includes friendly name for a test, the expected result, an indication of expected result achieved, and an indication of profile conformance evaluation.

 #### 3.3.2 Client Log

-The client log is written to client.txt.
+The client log is written to `client.txt`.
 It contains additional detail not presented in the summary results.
-For example, an indication of which fields in an SCVP response caused profile conformance evaluation failure.
+For example, an indication of which fields in an SCVP response caused profile-conformance evaluation failure.

 #### 3.3.3 Validation Failures Re-execution Script

-The validation failures re-execution script is written to _validation_failures.txt_.
+The validation failures re-execution script is written to `validation_failures.txt`.
 It includes invocations of the test SCVP client to enable re-execution of test cases that failed to yield the expected result with regard to validation of the target certificate(s).

 #### 3.3.4 Profile Evaluation Failures Re-execution Script

-The profile failures re-execution script is written to _profile_failures.txt_.
+The profile failures re-execution script is written to `profile_failures.txt`.
 It includes invocations of the test SCVP client to enable re-execution of test cases that failed to yield the expected result with regard to evaluation of the SCVP response against the target SCVP profile.

 #### 3.3.5 Artifacts

-Base64-encoded SCVP requests and responses corresponding to failed test cases are written to artifacts.csv to facilitate detailed analysis using a utility like dumpasn1.
-To capture all request and responses, pass the _--log_all_messages_ flag to the client.
+Base64-encoded SCVP requests and responses corresponding to failed test cases are written to `artifacts.csv` to facilitate detailed analysis using a utility like _dumpasn1_.
+To capture all request and responses, pass the `--log_all_messages` flag to the client.

 #### 3.3.6 Debug

-A debug log that includes all of the above plus lower level library output is emitted to aid in troubleshooting.
+A debug log that includes all of the above, plus lower level library output, is emitted to aid in troubleshooting.
 The log information emitted by lower level libraries may include details that are not propagated back to the test client.

 ## 4 Deploying Artifacts